Author: Martin

 ‘This is war!’
 How NLP saved an NHS trust £1.6million

 Got 10 minutes?
-If you’ve been considering training for your staff that’ll improve your bottom line, improve communications and result in a happier team, let us tell you a story about David*, a Chief Procurement Officer for a large NHS trust who saved £600k on a single project using NLP.
+If you’ve been considering training for your staff that’ll improve your bottom line, improve communications and result in a happier team, let us tell you a story about Andy, a Chief Procurement Officer for a large NHS trust who saved £600k on a single project using NLP.

 The language of procurement can be peppered with strange acronyms and it can be hard for people to hear past a wall of words studded with, “You have to…”, “We must…” and “You can’t…”.
 Procurement is all about building relationships: with suppliers, with departments and with individuals within your own company.
 Flipping the script from one of negativity and conflict, to positivity, civility and respect can mean the difference between a successful contract won or lost, or hundreds of thousands of pounds saved.